wanq501/QHNet/README.md

 </table>

 - Results of the mAP are evaluated on the DUT-Plus dataset (an augmented version of the [DUT-Anti-UAV](https://github.com/wangdongdut/DUT-Anti-UAV) dataset) with an input resolution of 640×640.
-- All models are trained using pretrained weights.
+- All models are trained without using pretrained weights.